Capn-Cricket/Capn-Cricket/README.md

 - 🔭 I’m currently working on **Mars Art: A Showcase of the Martian Surface**

-- 🌱 I’m currently curious **more about backend programming with Node.JS**.
+- 🌱 I’m currently curious **about backend programming with Node.JS**.
 I'm also currently working on **custom WordPress Plugins**
 - 🤝 I’m often looking for **design inspiration**.
 If you are a designer I'd love to **connect.**